 Mission: Invertebrate (KS1 & 2)

-Mission: Invertebrate aims to better understand the invertebrates that make their home in the Royal Parks.
-Without invertebrates like bees, butterflies, spiders and worms, we’d struggle to survive.
+Mission: Invertebrate aims to better understand the bugs and beasties that make their home in the Royal Parks.
+This full or half day session covers invertebrate classification, habitats and the important roles invertebrates play in them.
+A limited number of free sessions and 50% discounts are available to non fee-paying schools.
 Find out what’s available and how to book your group’s visit on the Mission: Invertebrate for schools page.

 Come on a sensory journey as we explore the local environment.
 Use your senses to compare different textures, sounds, smells and tastes in our wildlife garden then look for different animals and birds in the wider park.